 Instructions

 • Salt a large pot of water and bring to a boil over low-medium heat.
 Once the water starts boiling vigorously, add pasta.
-Cook the pasta to package directions (al dente consistency).
+Cook the pasta to package directions (al dente consistency, typically 10-11 minutes ).
 Save 1 cup of the pasta cooking water.

 Note: You'll be finishing the pasta in the tomato sauce.

-• Heat olive oil in a large pan over medium heat.
+• While pasta is cooking, heat olive oil in a large pan over medium heat.
 Once hot, add minced garlic cloves and red pepper flakes.
 Cook for about 1 minute, until fragrant.

 • Add cherry tomatoes and salt.
 Cook down for 10 minutes over medium heat, stirring frequently to avoid burning.